isc-projects/bind9/doc/arm/reference.rst

 The following options can be specified in a ``dnssec-policy`` statement:

   ``dnskey-ttl``
-    The TTL to use when generating DNSKEY resource records.
+    This indicates the TTL to use when generating DNSKEY resource records.
 The default is 1 hour (3600 seconds).

   ``keys``
-    A list specifying the algorithms and roles to use when generating keys and signing the zone.
+    This is a list specifying the algorithms and roles to use when generating keys and signing the zone.
-    Entries in this list do not represent specific DNSSEC keys, which may be changed on a regular basis, but the roles that keys will play in the signing policy.
+    Entries in this list do not represent specific DNSSEC keys, which may be changed on a regular basis, but the roles that keys play in the signing policy.
-    For example, configuring a KSK of algorithm RSASHA256 ensures that the DNSKEY RRset will always include a key-signing key for that algorithm.
+    For example, configuring a KSK of algorithm RSASHA256 ensures that the DNSKEY RRset always includes a key-signing key for that algorithm.

     Here is an example (for illustration purposes only) of